mpvnet-player/mpv.net/Manual.md

 When mpv.net is started from a terminal it will output status, error and debug messages to the terminal and accept input keys from the terminal.

-In the context menu under 'Tools > Setup' a button can be found to add mpv.net to the path environment variable.
+In the context menu under _Tools > Setup_ a button can be found to add mpv.net to the path environment variable.

 A common task for the terminal is debugging scripts.